kaio-giovanni/kaio-giovanni/README.md

 ### 🧑🏻‍💻 About me

 - 🇧🇷 Born in Paraiba, Brazil.
-- 👨🏻‍🎓 Bachelor of Computer Science at UEPB.
+- 👨🏻‍🎓 Bachelor of Computer Science.
 - 🎼 Multi-instrumentalist musician.